Harris Beach Murtha: Later developments and controversies

 In 2000, Harris Beach moved its New York City office to the 85th floor of the South Tower at the World Trade Center.
 At the time of the September 11 attacks, it was the highest floor in the impact zone where United Airlines Flight 175 had struck the tower.
 Most employees were evacuated but six employees—five lawyers and a construction manager supervising renovations—died.
-The loss of paper files in the event caused the company to change its IT practices and explore the possibility of entering into a mutual aid agreement with another firm.
-Each to provide data storage to the other in case of an emergency.
+The loss of paper files in the event caused the company to change its IT practices and explore the possibility of entering into a mutual aid agreement with another firm, with each to provide data storage to the other in case of an emergency.

 Earlier in 2001, the firm had moved its main headquarters to Perinton, New York.
 Following the attack, the New York City office was relocated to Fifth Avenue, and in 2007 was again relocated to 100 Wall Street.

 In 2004, an investigation by the Rochester Democrat and Chronicle noted that state senator Michael F. Nozzolio, a partner in the firm, was connected to state funding of public projects for which Harris Beach performed lucrative legal work.
 In 2010, a potential conflict of interest was identified where Harris Beach was chosen as bond counsel for a public project financed in part by the New York Power Authority, which was chaired by another Harris Beach partner.

 On January 1, 2025, Harris Beach PLLC and Murtha Cullina LLP combined to form Harris Beach Murtha Cullina PLLC.